Mehrangarh: Palanquins

 Palanquins were a popular means of travel and circumambulation for the ladies of the nobility up to the second quarter of the 20th century.
 They were also used by male nobility and royals on special occasions.

 Daulat Khana – Treasures of Mehrangarh Museum

 This gallery displays one of the most important and best-preserved collections of fine and applied arts of the Mughal period of Indian history, during which the Rathore rulers of Jodhpur maintained close links with the Mughal emperors.
 It also has the remains of Emperor Akbar.

-Armoury
+Armory

-This gallery displays a rare collection of armour from every period in Jodhpur.
+This gallery displays a rare collection of armor from every period in Jodhpur.
 On display are sword hilts in jade, silver, rhino horn, ivory, shields studded with rubies, emeralds and pearls and guns with gold and silver work on the barrels.
 The gallery also has on display the personal swords of many emperors, among them outstanding historical piece like the Khaanda of Rao Jodha, weighing over 3 kg, the sword of Akbar and the sword of Timur.